ProdigyOnGithub/dyxn/README.md

 docker compose up -d redis qdrant postgres

 uvicorn api.server:app --reload

+# And for the UI
+cd frontend && npm install && npm run dev
 ```

 Workers aren't fully wired (no real LLM/embedding providers plugged into `__main__` yet).
 When they are: